Azure/open-service-broker-azure/docs/quickstart-minikube.md

        --set storage.etcd.persistence.enabled=true
     ```

-    Note: the command above enables persistence for the etcd used by Service Catalog.
+    Note: the command above enables persistence for the embedded etcd used by Service Catalog.
 This is desirable for evaluation in the event that parts of Service Catalog are restarted.
 For production use, we recommend a dedicated etcd cluster with appropriate storage.

 1. Check the status of Service Catalog:
     Run the following command and checking that every pod is in the `Running` state.